 In June 2011, we announced that we had successfully produced fully renewable and recyclable PET in cooperation with Toray Industries.
 Working directly with Toray Industries, we employed prototypes of commercial operations from the petrochemical and refining industries to make PX from isobutanol.
 Toray Industries used our bio-PX and commercially available renewable mono ethylene glycol to produce fully renewable PET films and fibers.
 In June 2012, we entered into a definitive agreement with Toray Industries, as amended in October 2013, for the joint development of an integrated supply chain for the production of bio-PET.
 Pursuant to the terms of the agreement with Toray Industries, we received \$1.0 million which we used for the design and construction of a demonstration plant.
-We anticipate producing bio-PX at the demonstration plant which will be sold to Toray Industries.
-Toray Industries is obligated to purchase initial volumes of bio-PX.
-In the event we are unable to produce and deliver a minimum quantity of bio-PX to Toray Industries by April 30, 2014, we will be required to refund the \$1.0 million by May 31, 2014.
-We have recorded the \$1.0 million as a liability in our consolidated balance sheets.
+In May 2014, we successfully shipped the requisite volumes of bio-PX associated with our contract with Toray Industries and, as a result, we recognized the \$1.0 million, as well as revenue associated with the sale of the bio-PX, as a component of hydrocarbon revenue during the second quarter of 2014.
+At December 31, 2013, we included the \$1.0 million as deferred revenue, a component of accounts payable and accrued liabilities on our consolidated balance sheets.